Apple's shares swallow biggest loss in four years

 NEW YORK/SAN FRANCISCO Apple Inc shares tumbled more than 6 percent on Wednesday, chalking up their biggest single-day loss in four years as fears grow about intensifying competition in the mobile device market.

-Analysts also cited fears about a hike in the capital gains tax in 2013 in the event that ongoing Washington fiscal negotiations fail, as well as news that Nokia had beat Apple to the punch by striking a deal to sell its flagship Lumia through China Mobile, that country's largest wireless carrier.

-Wednesday's drop rounded off a bleak 10 weeks for the most valuable U.S. company.

-The stock was one of the day's biggest percentage losers on the S&P 500, shedding $35 billion of market value as more than 37 million shares changed hands -- blowing past the company's average daily volume over 50 days of 21 million.
+The stock was one of Wednesday's biggest percentage losers on the S&P 500, shedding $35 billion (21 billion pounds) of market value as more than 37 million shares changed hands -- blowing past the company's average daily volume over 50 days of 21 million.

 Meanwhile, Samsung Electronics continues to chip away at the iPad's dominance with its Galaxy line.